-Touch-pad controls on the microwave range are used for operating the range (i.e., cooking temperature, mode, power level, and cooking time).
-For basic operating instructions on the proper use of the microwave/convection range, please consult the specific manual in the Owner's Information Package.
+Touch-pad controls on the microwave range are used for operating the range (i.e., cooking temperature, mode, power level, and cooking time)-see the product owner's manual for specific instructions.
+For basic operating instructions, care, and maintenance for the proper use of the microwave/(and optional convection) range, please consult the specific manual in the Owner's Information Package.